trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/tbB3VIK.jpg">

 After flashing is done, look in "This PC” for a disk name “boot or usb drive” (replug usb card reader if not seen).
 Go to that disk, create a new text file called **_`ssh without 'txt' extention`_**.
 BE CAREFUL, it's not “ssh.txt”, it's “ssh” without the extension.
-You need to disabled “Hide extensions for known file types” option in the File Exporer Options if you don't see them.
+You need to disabled “Hide extensions for known file types” option in the File Explorer Options if you don't see them.

 <p align="center">
  <img src="https://i.imgur.com/eV6uMbz.jpg">